 \subsection{Lowering the upper bounds}

-To obtain the least upper bound on the cost of Problem~1 we need to maximize $h(\mathbfcal{R}_{\mathbf{CB}}(\mathbf{T,Y}),\mathbf{CB})$ with the constraint that it still is a subset of $\mathbfcal{S}$.
+To obtain the least upper bound on the minimum cost of Problem~1 we need to maximize the set $h(\mathbfcal{R}_{\mathbf{CB}}(\mathbf{T,Y}),\mathbf{CB})$ with the constraint that it remains a subset of $\mathbfcal{S}$.
 Visually, this is equivalent to enlarging the (possibly non-convex) set on the right side of Figure~\ref{fig:mapping} so that it still fits inside $\mathbfcal{S}$.